olimorris/tmux-pomodoro-plus/README.md

 ## :sparkles: Features

 - Toggle pomodoro timer on/off and see the countdown in the status bar
+- Set intervals and trigger a long break
 - Upon completion of a pomodoro, see a break countdown in the status bar
+- Customise the pomodoro duration, break times and intervals
+- Automatically restart your pomodoros
 - Desktop alerts for pomodoro and break completion (macOS and Linux only)
-- Customise the pomodoro duration and break times
-- Automatically repeat your pomodoros
 - Custom keybindings

 ## :camera: Screenshots